How To Disable WordPress AMP Plugin (Easy Way)

-Few days ago I looked into my Google Search console and I was quite surprised to what I witnessed.
+A few days ago I looked into my Google Search Console and I was quite surprised at what I witnessed.

-The index stats page showed that my AMP compatible pages had errors and to make it worse, out of 119 pages, 110 had multiple errors.
-I personally loved it as you can read here but it seems like an headache nowadays.
+The index stats page showed that my AMP-compatible pages had errors and to make it worse, out of 119 pages, 110 had multiple errors.
+I personally loved it but it seems like a headache nowadays.

 So I decided to disable AMP once and for all.

-I had two ways to disable AMP without any error, one was to follow the “rel=”amphtml” Attribute method or via editing the .htaccess file And the other one was to figure out something more easier all by myself and guess what?
+I had two ways to remove AMP pages without any error, one was to follow the “rel=”amphtml” Attribute method or via editing the .htaccess file And the other one was to figure out something easier all by myself.

-Today, in this post I will help you to correctly disable the google AMP plugin on your WordPress blog in such a way that It doesn’t affects your SEO & Rankings and your visitors don’t see a page like this
+Today, in this post I will help you to correctly disable the google AMP plugin on your WordPress blog in such a way that It doesn’t affect your SEO or braking your site and your visitors don’t see a page like this:

-Without any further delay, let me show you how to do this step by step and at the end I will share my points and ideology on why I took this decision and so should you.
+Without any further delay, let me show you how to do this step by step and in the end, I will share my points and ideology on why I took this decision and so should you.

 The first thing we need to do is,